 The exchange between the Group and its original lenders of debt instruments with substantially different terms, as well as substantial modifications of the terms of existing financial liabilities, are accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
 The terms are substantially different if the discounted present value of the cash flows under the new terms, including any fees paid net of any fees received and discounted using the original effective interest rate, is at least 10% different from the discounted present value of the remaining cash flows of the original financial liability.
-In addition, other qualitative factors, such as the currency that the instrument is denominated in, change in the type of interest rate, new conversion features attached to the instrument and change in covenants are also taken into consideration.
-If an exchange of debt instruments or modification of terms is accounted for as an extinguishment.
-If the exchange or modification is not accounted for as an extinguishment, any costs or fees incurred any are used any of the liability and are amortised over the remaining term of the modified liability.
+In addition, other qualitative factors, such as the currency that the instrument is denominated in, changes in the type of interest rate, new conversion features attached to the instrument and change in covenants are also taken into consideration.
+If an exchange of debt instruments or modification of terms is accounted for as an extinguishment, any costs or fees incurred are recognised as part of the gain or loss on the extinguishment.
+If the exchange or modification is not accounted for as an extinguishment, any costs or fees incurred adjust the carrying amount of the liability and are amortised over the remaining term of the modified liability.